-Before generating new data, you must agree within the joint submission on the chemical composition of the material to be tested (Test material) which must be relevant for all the registrants of the Substance.
+Before generating new data, you must agree within the joint submission on the chemical composition of the material to be tested (Test Material) which must be relevant for all the registrants of the Substance.

-Selection of the Test material(s)
+1. Selection of the Test material(s)

-The Test material used to generate the new data must be selected taking into account the following:
+The Test Material used to generate the new data must be selected taking into account the following:

-- the boundary composition(s) of the Substance, - the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
-For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test material must contain that constituent/ impurity. - 2.
-Information on the Test material needed in the updated dossier - You must report the composition of the Test material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - The reported composition must include all constituents of each Test material and their concentration values and other parameters relevant for the property to be tested
+- a) the variation in compositions reported by all members of the joint submission, - b) the boundary composition(s) of the Substance, - c) the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
+For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test Material must contain that constituent/ impurity. - 2.
+Information on the Test Material needed in the updated dossier - a) You must report the composition of the Test Material selected for each study, under the "Test material information" section, for each respective endpoint study record in IUCLID. - b) The reported composition must include the careful identification and description of the characteristics of the Tests Materials in accordance with OECD GLP (ENV/MC/CHEM(98)16) and EU Test Methods Regulation (EU) 440/2008 (Note, Annex), namely all the constituents must be identified as far as possible as well as their concentration.
+Also any constituents that have harmonised classification and labelling according to the CLP Regulation must be identified and quantified using the appropriate analytical methods.